Prachibansal11/Road-Accident-Analysis---Excel-Dashboard-/README.md

-# 🚗 Road Accident Analyst - Excel Dashboard Project
+# 🚗 Road Accident Analysis - Excel Dashboard Project

 This project provides a comprehensive analysis of **traffic accident data** using **Microsoft Excel**.
 It explores the primary causes of road accidents and presents findings through an interactive **Excel dashboard** built with **pivot tables and charts**.